Photoshoot Location Ideas

 In making this list I have prioritised places that are open to the public and do not require special permission from the colleges.
 If either of you are alumni of the university then that may open up some extra options!

-However, it’s fortunate that many of the most iconic parts of the city are best photographed from from spots when you can easily go.
+However, it’s fortunate that many of the most iconic parts of the city are best photographed from from spots where you can easily go.
 The beautiful colleges are wonderful backdrops – there’s no need to be in the grounds themselves for some wonderful photos.

 1. The Mathematical Bridge From Silver Street